bepvte/ocrlocate/README.md

 ## Performance
 To increase the performance by around 3-4 images per second, compile the bundled tesseract which should not use the slower OpenMP functions with `cargo install --git https://github.com/bepvte/ocrlocate --features bundled`.

-A surprising amount (5%) of CPU time is used on the zlib decoding for libpng.
-For comparison, around 15% of cpu time is spent on the LSTM kernel for tesseract.